 - Ñuturuna – A very small person

-- Rupaqsiki – A good-looking woman (Although it is not necessarily a compliment)
+- Rupaqsiki – A woman of good appearance (although not necessarily a compliment)

 - Uya Iskay – Two faces

 The Quechua Language spread in all four Suyos